Dr Hong Qi

 Gravitational waves were the last prediction of Albert Einstein's General Theory of Relativity.
 They were first directly detected in 2015 by the Laser Interferometer Gravitational-wave Observatory (LIGO).
 The signal was named GW150914, and it was produced by the collision of two black holes about 1.3 billion years ago.
 Since then, LSC have detected tens of gravitational wave signals from the merger of compact objects, specifically black holes and neutron stars.
 An unprecedented signal among them was GW170817 because it was also observed across the electromagnetic spectrum which made it the first multi-messenger observation, and opened the era of multi-messenger astronomy.

-My research interests are quite broad, in several areas of gravitional wave astronomy.
-Currently in particular the fast and accurate gravitational wave inferences and the astrophysics and cosmomolgy therein.
+My research interests are in several areas of gravitional wave astronomy.
+In Cardiff I am interested particularly in the fast and accurate gravitational wave inference and the astrophysics and cosmomolgy therein.
 LIGO has been detecting gravitational waves at a frequency of roughly once per week in its most recent observating run.
-More frequent detections are expected in LIGO's future observations and particularly in LISA's observation when it turns on in space in 2030s.
+More frequent detections are expected in LIGO's future observations and in LISA's observation when it turns on in space in 2030s.
 Therefore, it is crutial to search for the gravitational waves fast and accurately.

 - UK-China Gravitational-wave Excellence through Alliance Training (GrEAT) network member since 2019